cklopfenstein/getting-data-project/README.md

 ##README.md

-gettingdataproject repository  - an assignment for the Coursera "Getting and Cleaning Data" course.
+getting-data-project repository  - an assignment for the Coursera "Getting and Cleaning Data" course.